LukeGrahamLandry/franca/devlog.md

   magic register to enable float instructions. hacky thing to ignore the system instructions in aarch64_clear_instruction_cache, there's probably a way to just enable them for el0. fascinating, it mostly works but the output is slightly wrong.
+  (tho in a different way to how the wasm one is wrong on safari, extra fascinating)

 ## (Nov 4) os